 The first is that toasted cinnamon raisin bread is delicious warm and spread with a nice bit of butter or ghee (we’re new fans of ghee!).
 It’s equally good untoasted, sliced thinly, and used to hold a turkey sandwich filling.
 Craving cinnamon buns?
 No problem.
 Combine some icing sugar with milk until you get a thick but spreadable consistency and slather that on a generous slice of cinnamon raisin bread.
 You’ll thank us.
 We promise.

-If you worry because you don’t think that you have the capacity to bake bread, let us assure you – you do.
+If you worry because you don’t think that you have the capacity to bake bread, let us reassure you – you do.
 Our bread making methods, whether they be no-knead breads like our olive and feta bread or a quick bread like our Irish soda bread are virtually fail-proof.
-This cinnamon raisin bread uses the same technique as some of our other bread, one we like to call the dump and rise method.
-As you’ll see in the recipe, you essentially dump all the ingredients (except for the raisins) in a bowl, wait a bit, add the raisins, wait some more, shape your loaf, wait again, bake, eat, repeat!
+This cinnamon raisin bread uses the same technique as some of our other breads, one we like to call the dump and rise method.
+As you’ll see in the recipe, you essentially dump all the ingredients (except for the raisins) into a bowl, wait a bit, add the raisins, wait some more, shape your loaf, wait again, bake, eat, repeat!
 Trust us, the hardest part of this recipe is keeping yourself from eating the entire loaf in one sitting.
 Also, if you eat the entire loaf in one sitting, don’t worry about it, you’re not alone.

 What kind of raisins work best in this recipe?